code-423n4/2024-03-pooltogether/pt-v5-vault/README.md

 - **fuzz tests:** `npm run fuzz`
 - **invariant tests:** `npm run invariant`
 - **integration tests:** `npm run integration` (*informative for which integrations have potential issues*)

-### CI

-A default Github Actions workflow is setup to execute on push and pull request.

-It will build the contracts and run the test coverage.

-You can modify it here: [.github/workflows/coverage.yml](.github/workflows/coverage.yml)

-For the coverage to work, you will need to setup the relevant `{X}_RPC_URL` repository secrets in the settings of your Github repository.